The Neatest Colombian Christmas Traditions

 Ah, Christmas in Colombia!

-After living in Colombia for over a decade, I got to experience many of the neatest Colombian Christmas traditions.
+After living in Colombia for over a decade, I got to experience many of the neatest Christmas traditions in Colombia, some of which I’m happy to say are now permanelty part of our own traditions.

-So, if you’re wondering how does Colombia celebrate Christmas or how is Christmas celebrated in Colombia, read on to learn about some of the most fascinating Christmas traditions in Colombia!
+So, if you’re wondering how does Colombia celebrate Christmas or how is Christmas celebrated in Colombia, read on to learn about some of the most fascinating Colombian Christmas traditions!

-Photo of a decorative tree with a white top and star celebrating Christmas in Colombia at Monserrate in Bogotá.
+Decorative tree celebrating Christmas in Colombia at Monserrate in Bogotá.

-In my time living in Colombia, I always found some of the differences between how certain aspects of Christmas is celebrated in Colombia and the US or other countries pretty interesting, although there are plenty of similarities too.
+I always found some of the differences between how Christmas is celebrated in Colombia and the US or other countries pretty interesting, although there are plenty of similarities too.

 Before I get to that, I just want to share one quick piece of advice if you happen to be planning on traveling to spend Christmas in Colombia.

-It is, like much the rest of the world, one of the busiest tourist seasons.
+Christmas time in Colombia, like much of the rest of the world, is one of the busiest tourist seasons.

 So, it’s good to make your reservations early!